ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

 print(f"Mean: {mean}")
 ```

-Using this program as an example, what happens when its statements are run?
+What happens when the statements of this program are run?

 <choice>